Keksuccino/docs_fancymenu/docs/variables.md

 That's it!
 Your variable is ready to use.
 You can see it listed in the "Manage Variables" screen.

-The Manage Variables window supports a right-click context menu, keyboard navigation, copy/paste, undo/redo, type-to-search, **DEL** to delete, and **CTRL + S** to save.
+The Manage Variables window supports a right-click context menu, keyboard navigation, copy/paste, undo/redo, type-to-search, **Delete** to delete, and **Ctrl/Command + S** to save.

 ## Setting Variable Values